Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"numKeys"` ... the number of keys that will be used to sign.

-- `"energy"` ... additional energy that should be added to the total.
-MaxExecutionEnergy for smart contract update / init should be added here.
+- `"type"` ... the transaction type tag (i.e. for a simple transfer type = 3).

 - `"payload"` ... the transaction's payload as json.

-The returned value is base16 encoded string that represents the transaction and can be used for signing.
+The returned value is base16 encoded string that represents the transaction and can be used for signing, and is valid input for the `sign_transaction` method's transaction field.

 An example input to this request is in the file [create_unsigned_transaction-input.json](files/create_unsigned_transaction-input.json).
 An example output to this request is in the file [create_unsigned_transaction-output.json](files/create_unsigned_transaction-output.json).